 What is a 2-Year-Old Sleep Regression?

 Sleep regressions are when your baby is consistently sleeping for longer periods and then suddenly wakes up in the middle of the night.
-The they wake up again the next night; and the next… That’s a sleep regression: a brief backslide in your baby’s normal sleep.
+They wake up again the next night; and the next… That’s a sleep regression: a brief backslide in your baby’s normal sleep.

 How Long Does a 2-Year-Old Sleep Regression Last?